crossbanc/crossbanc/README.md

 " Turning on a computer, driving a car, charging a mobile phone and other things we do at home and at work contributes to global warming more than any other. "
 </br>
 </br>
-Finance is a language, its words are the same although each of us can communicate it differently or be at odds with others when using it.
+Finance is like a language, its words are the same although each of us can communicate it differently or be at odds with others when using it.
 </br>
 </br>
 crossbanc provides with speed the same words and more across asset classes.